openstack-yak/OSIC-MSR-tool/README.md

 **STATUS**:  *Don't use this tool yet!*

-    It's currently not in working condition (may take a stackalytics api fix);
+    It's currently not in working condition (may take a stackalytics api fix, or maybe web scraping might be easier);

 # OSIC-MSR-tool